kannankvs/kvskSONiC/doc/SONiC_202111_Release_Notes.md

 # SAI APIs

 Please find the list of API's classified along the newly added SAI features.
-For further details on SAI API please refer [SAI_1.8.1 Release Notes](https://github.com/opencomputeproject/SAI/blob/master/doc/SAI_1.8.1%20Release%20notes.md)
+For further details on SAI API please refer [SAI]()

 # Contributors